hatemhosny/racing-bars/website/gallery/show-icons.md

 </script>
 ```

-Notice setting [`labelsOnBars`](/docs/documentation/options#labelsonbars) to false to keep the labels visible, since the icons will take some space on the bar.
+Notice setting [`labelsPosition`](/docs/documentation/options#labelsposition) to `'outside'` to keep the labels visible, since the icons will take some space on the bar.